Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

+\imp{Data-focused interventions were used by many participants, mainly aiming to correct imbalances and ensure representative inputs.} Some applied data-oriented techniques such as data resampling, and balancing (e.g., P1, P5, P11, P25). \imp{For instance, P5 quoted the following: \\ \begin{myquote} { ``.. dark skin color is not common in my company...try to balance this...''. } \end{myquote} } \imp{These practices illustrate that managing fairness at the data level is often the first line of defense, directly influencing model behavior by addressing bias in the training set.}

-Our participants’ approaches to promoting fairness in AI varied widely.
-Many reported no formal techniques (P4, P10, P16--P18, P21--P24, P26), stating that they solely rely on data observation.
-Others applied data-oriented techniques such as data resampling, and balancing (P1, P5, P11, P25) and / or model-related fairness promotion techniques including Pareto front analysis to manage fairness–accuracy trade-offs (P1), and different explainable AI tools like LIME and SHAP to interpret model decisions, as P12 quoted: \\ \begin{myquote} { ``We use XAI to better understand what features intervene in the decision of models...adding the XAI results showed better accuracy.
-We also used LIME and SHAP to get information about attributes''. } \end{myquote} Additionally, P1 emphasizes ethical and social considerations, stating: ``...we have an in-depth discussion about the long-term reputational and social impacts''.
+\paragraph{\textbf{Model-Oriented Fairness Promotion}} \imp{Some participants applied fairness-promoting techniques directly at the model level, using algorithmic or interpretability tools to guide decisions.} \imp{For instance,} some participants (P1, P12) applied model-related fairness promotion techniques including Pareto front analysis to manage fairness–accuracy trade-offs (P1), and different explainable AI tools like LIME and SHAP to interpret model decisions, as P12 quoted: \\ \begin{myquote} { ``We use XAI to better understand what features intervene in the decision of models...adding the XAI results showed better accuracy.
+We also used LIME and SHAP to get information about attributes''. } \end{myquote}

+\imp{This indicates that model-level interventions complement data-focused methods in a few cases, providing insights into decision pathways and enabling fine-grained fairness adjustments.}